The Transport Finance Law Review: Japan

-In many cases, newly built ocean-going vessels are registered in Panama or other tax-haven countries16 and are owned by SPVs established there, and below we outline examples of foreign-registered vessels.
+In many cases, newly built ocean-going vessels are registered in Panama or other tax-haven countries,11 and are owned by SPVs established there; below we outline examples of foreign-registered vessels.
 The finance schemes for such vessels depend on the laws of the countries in which they are to be registered, as the enforceability and effect of the security interests can be governed by such laws.
-There are two major schemes that are used to finance these vessels: ship-owner finance schemes and JOLCO schemes.
+There are two major schemes that are used to finance these vessels: shipowner finance schemes and JOLCO schemes.

-Under a shipowner finance scheme, the vessel is owned by an SPV established and controlled by the shipowner, the financer makes the loan to the SPV and the loan is guaranteed by the shipowner and secured by the vessel mortgage, insurance assignment and charter hire assignment.
+Under a shipowner finance scheme, the vessel is owned by an SPV established and controlled by the shipowner, the financer makes a loan to the SPV, and the loan is guaranteed by the shipowner and secured by the vessel mortgage, insurance assignment and charter hire assignment.
 Typically, the following agreements are prepared: